 Interdisciplinary, supportive, outstanding

-Worldwide, six out of seven people describe themselves as religious, with religious beliefs driving social and political change globally.
+Worldwide, six out of seven people describe themselves as religious, with religious beliefs influencing society and politics globally.
 As a graduate of our Faculty, you will be well equipped to play an important part in this world, valued for your intercultural literacy, critical thinking, research skills and understanding of the depth and nuance of human experience.
+The Faculty welcomes students from all religious backgrounds and none.

 World class resources

 We offer outstanding teaching and a supportive, friendly faculty of experts.
-You will have access to the latest research and historic resources both within the Faculty, and across the Colleges and University, including, for example, the Codex Bezae (an important early version of the New Testament), the Genizah collection (a globally significant source for medieval Judaism) and the vast collection of artefacts in the Fitzwilliam Museum.
+You will have access to the latest research and historic resources both within the Faculty, and across the Colleges and University, including a well-stocked library and the vast collection of artefacts in the Fitzwilliam Museum.

 Course costs